Justin Jones (Tennessee politician): Aftermath

 On January 30, 2024, a Tennessee legislative staffer was placed on leave after confronting Jones in the hallway and yelling at him until another lawmaker intervened.

 Jones, along with Rep. Justin J. Pearson, D-Memphis and Rep. Gloria Johnson, D-Knoxville, were scheduled to speak at 2024 Democratic National Convention in Chicago, but were omitted with no explanation.
 The 2024 convention program had experienced issues running behind-schedule.

+On May 7, 2026, Jones burned a picture of a Confederate flag during a protest following Tennessee's voter redistricting decision shortly after the Supreme Court case of Louisiana v.
+Callais.